-Celera I: Emotional intelligence & self-regulation
+Celera I: Emotional intelligence & self-regulation, by an engineer

 I’ve recently been accepted in the Celera program, a 3 year “talent accelerator” program for ambitious Spanish young people that aims at providing support to reach your full potential.
 It’s been only a few months in and I can already 100% recommend it.